andygodish/bigbang-infrastructure/README.md

 Note the $fp variable and how it is used in later steps involving pushing encrypted data to your git repo.

 Summary: Using gpg to generate a key that will be used by sops for encryption.
 The multiline command generates a key named bigbang-dev-environment.
 This name is grepped for and assigend to a shell variable called $fp.
-This key is then implemented in the .sops.yaml file located in the bigbang directory.
+This key is then implemented in the .sops.yaml file located in the platform directory.

+## TLS Certificate

+platform/configmap.yaml contains info pertaining to the domain of your platform.
+By default, it is set to bigbang.dev.

+## TODO

+Automate the creation of a ssh key and configuration for git repository.